tredontho/purescript-book/text/chapter3.md

 add x y = x + y
 ```

-Alternatively, functions can be defined inline, by using a backslash character followed by a space-delimited list of argument names.
-To enter a multi-line declaration in PSCi, we can enter "paste mode" by using the `:paste` command.
+Alternatively, functions can be defined inline using a backslash character followed by a space-delimited list of argument names.
+To enter a multi-line declaration in PSCi, we can enter "paste mode" using the `:paste` command.
 In this mode, declarations are terminated using the _Control-D_ key sequence:

 ```text
 > :paste